 This website is the organ of the International Network for Language Education Policy Studies (INLEPS), an association of scholars and researchers.
 This website has been created under the umbrella of the Division of International Studies of the University of Wisconsin-Madison (Wisconsin China Initiative) and of the International Network for Language Education Policy Studies (INLEPS), a scientific and educational association.
 See ByLaws HERE.

-The 2017 meetings will be held on March 15-17 at the University of Wisconsin-Madison and on May 22-24 at the University of Paris 3 Sorbonne Nouvelle in Paris, France.
-It will be organized in collaboration with IDAP and the DILTEC research laboratory under José Aguilar Rio's guidance, on Language Education Policy and Identity Inclusion of Migrant and Displaced Students (Politiques linguistique en éducation et inclusion identitaire des élèves migrants et réfugiés).
+The first 2017 meeting was held on March 15-17 at the University of Wisconsin-Madison.
+The second meeting will be held on May 22-24 at the University Sorbonne Nouvelle -Paris 3, France.
+It will be organized in collaboration with IDAP and the DILTEC EA 2288 research laboratory under the guidance of Dr. José Aguilar Rio and Dr. Catherine Mendonça Dias, on Language Education Policy and Identity Inclusion of Migrant and Displaced Students (Politiques linguistique en éducation et inclusion identitaire des élèves migrants et réfugiés).
 See here.
-The list of rountables is here for Madison and here for Paris.
+The CALL FOR CHAPTERS is here for Madison and l'APPEL À CHAPITRES is here for Paris.

-The 2018 meetings will be organized (1) in Spring at the ÉSPÉ of Aix-Marseille (France) early June, and (2) in the Fall at the University of Antioquia, Medellin (Colombia).
+The 2018 meetings will be organized at the University of Antioquia, Medellin (Colombia).
+There might be a follow-up to the 2017 Conference on French soil.
 More details as soon as possible.

 Language Education Policy (LEP) is the process through which the ideals, goals, and contents of a language policy can be realized in education practices.